yinpinglai/lcs_the_phone_book_application/README.md

     idx = 0
     return _remove_contact_trie_node(current_node, name, phone, idx)
 ```
+*Figure 5.5.1 - The code snippet of the concrete implementation of the delete an existing contact record function*

 Figure 5.5.1 illustrates the concrete implementation of deleting an existing contact from the Contact Trie Tree.
 We followed the design of the contact deletion which we designed in section 2.2.3.
 The deletion function takes a contact as a parameter.
 It loops through each character of the name of the contact to remove the contact from the contact list.
 In case there have no more children in the leaf node, it purges the leaf node from the Contact Trie Tree as well.